Gynaecomastia Surgery in Ipswich, Suffolk

 At Suffolk Breast Practice, we understand the impact gynaecomastia can have on your physical health and self-confidence.
 We offer an empathetic service sensitive to your needs as our patient, and we will support you in your journey with us, from initial consultation to any follow-up service we advise.
 We seek to provide an ethical and non-judgemental service to ensure you receive the best treatment and advice possible.

-As with any operation, there are risks involved.
+As with any operation, there are risks involved with male breast gynaecomastia surgery in Ipswich, Suffolk.
 Scarring around the nipples may be visible and you may experience some pain following the operation, although medication is available to ease the discomfort.
 Furthermore, you may find an increase in swelling or bruising around the breast.
 Haematoma, also known as bleeding within the breast tissue, which is possible, although this usually dissipates within 24 hours of the surgery.
 These and any other risks will be discussed with you during your consultation.

 It may take several weeks for you to return to a normal daily routine.
 At Suffolk Breast Practice, we endeavour to provide you with a follow-up service to ensure you adjust to life following the operation with as little discomfort as possible.
 We recommend you avoid any strenuous physical activity for the first few weeks.
 Taking time off work is also recommended.

-Your breasts may feel tender and sore following surgery; the pace at which your breasts will heal can vary depending on the individual.
+Your breasts may feel tender and sore following gynaecomastia surgery in Ipswich, Suffolk; the pace at which your breasts will heal can vary depending on the individual.
 You will need to wear any dressing provided and avoid driving until the pain subsides.
 It is important you follow the advice given to you by your surgeon to ensure a swift recovery.